MayokunAmao/.github.io/README.md

 **Insight Extraction:**

-•	Determined peak years of car availability.
+o	Determined peak years of car availability.

-•	Analyzed the popularity and trends of fuel types across different years.
+o	Analyzed the popularity and trends of fuel types across different years.

-•	Identified gaps in inventory, helping the dealership optimize stock and marketing strategies.
+o	Identified gaps in inventory, helping the dealership optimize stock and marketing strategies.

-•	Highlighted specific market segments (such as Diesel cars in 2020) for targeted sales.
+o	Highlighted specific market segments (such as Diesel cars in 2020) for targeted sales.

 **Reporting and Visualization:**

-•	The structured SQL outputs form the foundation for creating comprehensive reports.
+o	The structured SQL outputs form the foundation for creating comprehensive reports.

-•	These insights can further be used to build dashboards using tools like Power BI or Tableau to visualize trends such as:
+o	These insights can further be used to build dashboards using tools like Power BI or Tableau to visualize trends such as:

 o	Year-over-year inventory changes